 Lifecycle breaks the SDLC into the following stages for policy enforcement:

-- Proxy - Available with Nexus Firewall.
+- Proxy - Available with Sonatype Repository Firewall.
 The Proxy stage enforces policy when components enter your repository manager.

 - Develop - Snapshot builds for applications currently in development.
 This stage is primarily used in conjunction with our IDE tools.